brianwu568/Meta-Learning-Board-Game-Strategies/README.md

 ### TODO:
-- Build game environments (Ian- in progress)
-- Talk with TAs aboiut encoding schema (Ian- will do Monday)
+- Antichess game environment (Ian, not urgent)
+- Figure out how to load existing game environments into SIMPLE (Ian/Ben- VERY URGENT)
+- Figure out how to bootstrap semi-played positions into SIMPLE (Ian- VERY URGENT)
-- Recreate results from https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf (URGENT- needs training time, architecture is relatively simple)
+- Recreate results from https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf (Brian- URGENT)
-- Find Checkers dataset online (Brian - in progress)
-- Reinforcement learning skeleton- URGENT
-- Generate data for Connect 4/Stratego- needs RL and game environments to be completed first
+- Generate data for Connect 4/Stratego- needs SIMPLE to be bootstrapped first.

 ### DONE:
 - Chess game environment (Ian)
 - Checkers game environment (Ian)
 - Connect-4 game environment (Ian)
+- Discussion with Eric (Ian)
 - Minimax + Alpha Beta Pruning skeleton (Brian)
 - GameTree Data Structure (Brian)

 ### NOTES:
 - Chess doesn't have en passant or promotion choice enabled (always queen).
 Isn't super necessary at the moment.
+- Stratego reserved for a later date when I have had some sleep and have the mental capacity to code it because it's arguably more coding than chess (Ian)